 Sara Story

-Since founding her eponymous design firm, Sara Story has forged a reputation for imparting to all of her projects an ineffable style she can truly call her own.
-Drawing inspiration from extensive travels, an active interest in contemporary art and fashion, and a rigorous lifestyle, Sara wields a keen eye to exact her aesthetic vision.
-The firm continues to work on residential and commercial projects worldwide and maintains several successful product collaborations, including wallpaper and hardware.
-Sara earned a B.F.A. from the University of San Diego and holds a degree in Interior Architecture from the Academy of Art University in San Francisco.
+Working across residential and commercial projects worldwide, the studio has also developed several successful product collaborations spanning wallpaper, hardware, and furnishings.
+Sara holds a B.F.A. from the University of San Diego and a degree in Interior Architecture from the Academy of Art University in San Francisco.
 She is also an active member of the Artemis Council of the New Museum, America’s Society, and the Design Leadership Network.

 My first memory of a design overhaul is ripping out my blue shag carpet to discover concrete.
 Excited about that—I painted it white, and a designer was created!
 Honestly, I was always aware of my surroundings and wanted to edit or make alterations.
 My family laughed and entertained my ideas.
 I knew early in life that it was my source of interest and passion.